- Intussusception, also called bowel obstruction, is a potentially life-threatening condition.

 Intussusception occurs when a one part of the intestine folds into another part.
 This causes a blockage in the intestine.
 The blockage prevents food and waste from properly moving through.
-Intussusception can occur any place in the intestinal tract, but it is most common where the small and large intestines meet.
+Intussusception can occur any place in the intestinal tract, but it’s most common where the small and large intestines meet.

-Primary signs and symptoms of intussusception include:
+The primary symptoms of intussusception include:

 - acute abdominal pain

-- stools with blood or mucus
+- blood or mucus in the stools

-- abdominal mass
+- an abdominal mass